polterguy/polterguy.github.io/tutorials/database-crud-operations/index.md

 database tables, with the read endpoint being able to page and limit its result set.
 Not too bad for 50 lines of code if you ask me.

-**Notice** - If you automatically CRUDify your database tables, the Hyperlambda generator creates its endpoint files more or less like we manually created them above, except of course it does it in 1 second automatically.

 Now go to your _"Endpoints"_ menu item in your Magic Dashboard, and play around with your endpoints as you see fit.
 If you can't find your endpoints, you can add _"data-crud"_ as a filter.
 Try to create some few items, edit some